 - Gradual loss of ability to see objects clearly

 - Blurry or distorted central vision

 - Straight lines appearing wavy or crooked

 - A dark or empty area in central vision

 If you experience any of the above signs or symptoms, contact us immediately for a comprehensive eye health exam.

 Even though glaucoma cannot be reversed, there are options to control the disease and prevent further development of the condition.
 By lowering the eye pressure, vision loss and nerve damage can be prevented.
-Dr. Peter will assess and discuss the treatment options with the patient and make recommendations for the best approach to improve the patient’s life style and vision.
+Our doctors will assess and discuss the treatment options with the patient and make recommendations for the best approach to improve the patient’s life style and vision.

 Primary open-angle glaucoma and acute angle-closure glaucoma are two of the major glaucoma variants.